602 - Programs of Instruction

 The school district will participate in open enrollment as a sending district.
 As a sending district, the board will allow resident students who meet the requirements to open enroll out to another public school district.

 It is the responsibility of the superintendent [or designee] to maintain open enrollment request applications and notice forms.
-It is also the responsibility of the superintendent [or designee] to develop appropriate office procedures and administrative regulations necessary for open enrollment requests.
+It will also the responsibility of the superintendent [or designee] to develop appropriate office procedures and administrative regulations necessary for open enrollment requests.

 Adopted: 3/99